Jahvon Quinerly

-Jahvon Quinerly (born November 25, 1998) is a former American college basketball player, who previously played for the Memphis Tigers, Villanova Wildcats and Alabama Crimson Tide.
+Jahvon Quinerly (born November 25, 1998) is an American professional basketball player for the Shanghai Blackbird of the National Basketball League (NBL).
+He played college basketball for the Memphis Tigers, Villanova Wildcats and Alabama Crimson Tide.

 High school career

 Quinerly attended Hudson Catholic Regional High School in Jersey City, New Jersey, where he was a consensus five-star recruit.
 In his final two seasons, he earned back-to-back Gatorade New Jersey Boys Basketball Player of the Year honors.
 He was named to the West roster for the 2018 McDonald's All-American Boys Game, playing against high school teammate Louis King.

 Recruiting

 On August 8, 2017, Quinerly committed to play college basketball for Arizona, but he reopened his recruitment in October after federal documents suggested that he had taken a $15,000 bribe from the team's assistant coach Emanuel Richardson, who had been arrested during the 2017–18 NCAA basketball corruption scandal.
 On February 14, 2018, despite strong recruitment efforts from Oklahoma, he committed to Villanova.